paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14a-aid-to-small-business.md

 (1) **Issuance** — The Administrator shall issue a policy directive for the general conduct of the STTR programs within the Federal Government.
 Such policy directive shall be issued after consultation with—

-  (A) the heads of each of the Federal agencies required by subsection (n) of this section to establish an STTR program;
+  (A) the heads of each of the Federal agencies required by subsection (n) to establish an STTR program;

   (B) the Under Secretary of Commerce for Intellectual Property and Director of the United States Patent and Trademark Office; and